Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 The thesis consists of three phases, with a scope of 5 credits (ECTS) in a UAS bachelor’s degree and 10 credits (ECTS) in a UAS master’s degree.
 There are separate instructions for each phase:

 The topic proposal is a preliminary plan for your thesis, in which you explain what you plan to do, why, how and when.
-Your work should relate to the core content of the study programme and the practices of the sector.
+Your thesis should relate to the core content of the study programme and the practices of the sector.

 You will prepare a topic proposal for approval, as a basis for discussion in thesis group and to support your own work.
 Start your thesis process by making a topic proposal in Wihi.
 If there is more than one author, one of you should draft a proposal and invite the others to join.
 You can find more detailed instructions on how to create a topic proposal in the Wihi instructions.